Certain people in our lives seem to have a way of knowing exactly how to push our buttons.

-The reason that humans get upset or misbehave is because their brains are telling them that they aren’t safe.
+The reason that humans get upset or misbehave is that their brains are telling them that they aren’t safe.
 In that moment, they are needing some help processing their emotions in order to calm down and help their brains start operating from the prefrontal cortex, where logical thinking happens.
 Who better to help them with this than you?

-If you must talk, you can encourage the flow of communication by using non-committal acknowledgments like: "mh-hm," "oh," "really," and "Tell me more about that."
+Try encouraging the flow of communication by using non-committal acknowledgments like: "mh-hm," "oh," "really," and "Tell me more about that."

 Secret #3: HE/SHE IS JUST LIKE YOU!